xaratustrah/E143/README.md

 ### Dependencies

-These scripts depend on the [IQTools]() library.
+These scripts need Python-3 (Python 2 is not supported) and depend on the [IQTools]() library.
 So please follow the installation instructions [there](https://github.com/xaratustrah/iqtools#install--uninstall).

-Important note: please always refresh your local installation of the *IQTools* library, since I often make small changes.
+Important note: please always refresh your local installation of the *IQTools* library, since I often make small changes to both library and the scripts.
 You can do this by using:

     git pull && python setup.py install --record files.txt

-as mentioned above in the installation link.

-For command line *git* under windows you can check [GIT for Windows](https://gitforwindows.org/).
+and again here on the scripts repository:

+    git pull

+to keep things updated.
+If you don't have *git* you can install it for command line under windows from [GIT for Windows](https://gitforwindows.org/).
+If you don't have access to *git* at all, you can download the ZIP file from GitHUB and unpack it manually.

 ## e143_looper.py